Suki Kim

 Suki Kim (born 1970) is a Korean American journalist and writer.
-She is the author of two books: the award-winning novel The Interpreter and a book of investigative journalism, Without You, There Is No Us: Undercover Among the Sons of North Korea's Elite.
-Kim is the only writer ever to have lived undercover in North Korea to conduct immersive journalism.
-Kim is currently a contributing editor at The New Republic.
+She is the author of the novel The Interpreter and the book Without You, There Is No Us: Undercover Among the Sons of North Korea's Elite, about her time teaching English in Pyongyang.
+Kim is the only writer to have lived undercover in North Korea to conduct immersive journalism.
+She is a contributing editor at The New Republic.

 Early life

 Kim was born in Seoul, South Korea, and immigrated to the United States with her family at thirteen.
-Kim is a naturalized American citizen.
+She is a naturalized American citizen.

 Kim graduated from Barnard College with a Bachelor of Arts degree in English.
 Kim also studied East Asian Literature at the School of Oriental and African Studies in London.
 She has received a Fulbright Research Grant, a Guggenheim Fellowship, and an Open Society Foundations Fellowship.
 Kim was also a Ferris Journalism Fellow at Princeton University, where she was a visiting lecturer.

 Work

 The Interpreter

 Kim's debut novel, The Interpreter, published by Farrar, Straus & Giroux in 2003, is a murder mystery about a young Korean-American woman, Suzy Park, living in New York City and searching for answers as to why her shopkeeper parents were murdered.
-Kim took a short term job as an interpreter in New York City when working on the novel to look into the life of an interpreter.
-The book received positive critic reviews and won several awards.
+To search the novel, Kim took a job as an interpreter in New York City.l The book received positive reviews and won several awards.
 The Interpreter was translated into Dutch, French, Korean, Italian, and Japanese.